 Charles Darwin, The Descent of Man (1871)

-In the opening sentence of The Descent of Man (1871), Charles Darwin proposed that insight into human origins requires a thorough understanding of our own species’ biology relative to other organisms.
-This proposal still resonates over 130 years later and defines the research and teaching program of biological anthropologists.
-Biological anthropology is dedicated to bridging gaps — between humans and other animals, between biology, civilization, and culture, and across academic disciplines ranging from physics to linguistics.
+In The Descent of Man (1871), Charles Darwin proposed that insight into human origins requires a thorough understanding of biological variation in our species, and of our own species’ biology relative to other organisms.
+This proposal still resonates 150 years later and defines the research and teaching program of evolutionary anthropologists.
+Evolutionary anthropology is dedicated to bridging gaps — between humans and other animals, between biology, civilization, and culture, and across academic disciplines ranging from mathematics to psychology.
 In an age of increasing specialization, our discipline commits us to seeking connections across all the scales of human organization, from genes to tissues to organisms to societies and cultures, and from the past to the present.